Human Services Schools in New York City

 Students in New York City who are interested in earning a degree in the human services field have several college options within the immediate area.
 This article highlights not only the required coursework but also the internship opportunities available through three schools' programs.
 A table of facts and figures on the profiled institutions is included, as is a bit of info on a fourth college option.

-- Brooklyn's New York City College of Technology, a part of the City University of New York system, is located about two miles from the center of the city.
+- Brooklyn's New York City College of Technology, a part of the City University of New York system, is located about four miles from the center of the city.
 The school offers both associate's and bachelor's degree programs in human services.

-- Another City University of New York school offering relevant programs is Bronx Community College, which can be found around 13 miles from downtown NYC.
+- Another City University of New York school offering relevant programs is Bronx Community College, which can be found around eight miles from downtown NYC.
 Students can choose between two associate's degree program options in human services.

 - Situated about 15 miles from central New York City, St. John's University offers a bachelor's degree in health and human services at its Queens campus.

 Compare the featured colleges in areas like acceptance rates and tuition costs using the table below.
 It offers a wealth of info on the schools, and also allows for easy comparison of the institutions' stats.

 |CUNY New York City College of Technology||CUNY Bronx Community College||St. John's University|

 |School Type||4-year, primarily associate's, Public||2-year, Public||4-year, Private not-for-profit|

 |Total Enrollment (2017)||17,279*||10,935*||21,340*|